kenrector/sigma-cpv-kit/README.md

 The OC interface is activated by the INTERRUPT button on the Sigma front panel.
 This is simulated in simh by entering CTL-P in the console window.

 ## :SYS Password
-The system on the cpcp PO tape includes a :USERS file with account names and logon passwords for the system account (:SYS) and a couple of users.
+The cpcp PO tape includes the Andrews Univerity :USERS file with account names and logon passwords for the system account (:SYS) and other users.
 Run the PCL processor as a ghost job and backup and delete the existing :USERS file as described in Keith's writeup.
 The system will then allow a logon from :SYS,LBE without a password and will create a new :USERS file with only the :SYS,LBE account without a password.
 You can create a password for :SYS,LBE later if you wish.

 The PCL interchange will look like this:

 !GJOB PCL
 17:   PCL HERE

-COPY :USERS ON :USERSSV
+!COPY :USERS ON :USERSSV

-DEL :USERS
+!DEL :USERS
 17:   ..
 1 FILES DELETED, 3 GRANULES

-END
+!END

 The f00 systems do not include a :USERS file and will thus create a default file with only the :SYS,LBE account without a password.